AztecProtocol/aztec-v1-specification/README.md

 ## Smart contract implementation

 The note registry functionality is enabled by a suite of smart contracts.
 This is principally to enable upgradeability and given that ACE is immutable, the decision was taken to break the note registries out into their own upgradeable modules.

+Despite being encapsulated inside of ACE, note registries are owned by ZkAssets.
+The only entities which should be allowed to upgrade the note registry associated to a particular ZkAsset is its owner.

+The implementation of all behaviour which affects the state of all note registries should be controlled and vetted by the owner of ACE, and ZkAsset owners should not be able to upgrade to arbitrary implementations.

+The upgrade pattern, or any individual upgrade itself, should not compromise the hard link between a ZkAsset and its note registry (i.e. no non-authorised contract or account should be able to affect the state of the note registry through an upgrade or because note registries are upgradeable).

+The data stored in these registries is obviously very sensitive, and valuable.
+Upgrades should be rare, backwards compatible, and no upgrade should result in funds becoming inaccessible, partly or wholly un-spendable, or otherwise compromised.

 Of the various upgradeability patterns available, the unstructured storage proxy pattern developed by Open Zeppelin is used.
 The foundation of this pattern is to seperate the storage of the note registry, which defines the set of valid notes, from the logic, behaviour and methods of the note registry.
 There are four base contracts involved in this implementation: `Behaviour.sol`, `AdminUpgradeabilityProxy.sol`, `Factory.sol` and `NoteRegistryManager.sol`.